Particular/docs.particular.net/samples/pipeline/unit-of-work/sample.md

 Any information from the incoming message headers and body can be used to create or initialize the custom unit of work which is common in multi-tenant or partitioned environments

-- Use header/body information to use a specific connection string
+- Use header/body information to utilize a specific connection string
 - Use header/body information to set a query filter on an ORM to only return data for a specific tenant

 ## Code walk-through